reviewboard/rbtools/docs/rbtools/index.rst

 * :ref:`rbt-attach` - Upload and attach files to a review request
 * :ref:`rbt-clear-cache` - Clear your local RBTools caches
 * :ref:`rbt-close` - Close a review request
+* :ref:`rbt-info` - Display information about a review request
 * :ref:`rbt-install` - Install special components for third-party integrations
 * :ref:`rbt-list-repo-types` - List all repository types supported by RBTools
 * :ref:`rbt-login` - Create a Review Board login session for RBTools